-We know, we know - birdwatching sounds like something you do when you’ve run out “cool” options, but hear us out: birding is basically a real-life scavenger hunt.
-Bring a pair of binoculars and allow yourself to actually notice the details of the birds you see in the trees and bushes.
-While before, they might have all seemed like one, brownish mass, you’ll quickly start to notice bright reds and blues, ones as tiny as a mouse and as large as a, well, turkey.
-Bonus points if you bring or download a guide and can start identifying them and checking them off.
+We know, we know—birdwatching sounds like something you do when you’ve run out cool options, but hear us out: birding is a real-life scavenger hunt.
+Bring a pair of binoculars and allow yourself to notice the details of the birds you see in the trees and bushes.
+While before, they might have all seemed like one, brownish mass, you’ll quickly start to notice bright reds and blues, birds as tiny as a mouse or as large as a turkey.
+You can get bonus points if you bring or download a guide and can start identifying the birds and checking them off your list.
 Here at the park, you’ll see some doozies like wild turkeys, pileated woodpecker, and eastern kingbird, and since you won’t have electricity to distract you anyway, why not take your nature appreciation to the next level?

-Fishing at Apple River Canyon State Park offers an amazing way to connect with such impressive scenery.
+Fishing at Apple River Canyon State Park offers a fantastic way to connect with the impressive scenery.
 Imagine standing knee-deep in a slow-moving river at the bottom of a cool ravine with towering bluffs on either side while you cast your line without a care in the world.
-Smallmouth bass, sunfish, crappie, and carp happily thrive in this riparian paradise, just waiting for you and your waders to come find them.
+Smallmouth bass, sunfish, crappie, and carp happily thrive in this riparian paradise, just waiting for you and your waders to come and find them.
 As an additional treat, when funds are available, the park will stock the river with brown trout which flourish until mid-summer when the water gets too warm.

-The campground is home to several quick (under one mile) hikes through the enchanting forests.
-Check out the River Route Nature Trail - the most popular trail in the Apple River Canyon area.
+Remember to pack your hiking boots when visiting Apple River Canyon State Park as the campground is home to several quick, under one mile, hikes through the enchanting forests.
+Check out the River Route Nature Trail—the most popular trail in the Apple River Canyon area.
 You’ll follow the river out and back, over charming bridges and alongside bluffs with scenery that will stun you.
-Also, the Primrose Nature Trail, the Sunset Nature Trail, or the Pine Ridge Nature Trail are excellent options for a nice afternoon jaunt through the forest.
+Also, the Primrose Nature Trail, the Sunset Nature Trail, or the Pine Ridge Nature Trail are excellent options for a lovely afternoon stroll through the forest.